 “When people are hungover, they are experiencing inflammation,” explains Vargas, and that often manifests in the non-pretty signs mentioned above.
 But not to worry: Your hangover face can be fixed more easily than your pounding headache.
 Here are the best hangover beauty tips from a dermatologist, some celebrity aestheticians, and a makeup artist, so you can put the physical effects of last night behind you.
 Read these while lying down, or have a kind friend with a quiet voice read them to you in a low whisper.

-Vargas, a Sofia Coppola favorite, then suggests exfoliating to bring glow back to the skin, and dermatologist Elizabeth Tanzi seconds using a gentle exfoliating scrub to “wake up the skin” and get the blood moving.
+Vargas, a Sofia Coppola favorite, then suggests exfoliating to bring glow back to the skin, and dermatologist Elizabeth Tanzi seconds using a gentle exfoliating wash to “wake up the skin” and get the blood moving.

 All the experts agree that the key to reducing puffiness is to massage your face.
 If Gerstein has a client come in hungover, she’ll do a facial massage to boost circulation and encourage lymphatic drainage.
 The same goes for Vargas and Czech, who already do lymphatic drainage as part of their facials.
 Here’s how.